 The capital structure is managed to ensure that minimum regulatory requirements are met, based on actuals and forecasts in a stressed position, as well as meeting the expectations of key stakeholders and to maintain a robust financial position to protect our clients.
-Any planned changes to the Balance Sheet, potential regulatory developments and other factors (such as trading outlook, sales movements or pipeline are reflected in the surplus capital allocation) are all considered.
+Any planned changes to the Balance Sheet, potential regulatory developments and other factors (such as trading outlook, sales movements or pipeline) are all considered.
 The Treasury function along with ALCO manage the available liquidity and capital surplus for the Bank.